ibm-cloud-docs/account/faqs-account.md

 {: #create-account}
 {: faq}

 You can create an account by [registering](https://cloud.ibm.com/registration){: external} your email address.
+For identity verification, a credit card is required when you create a new account.
+New accounts are created as Pay-As-You-Go accounts, except purchased subscriptions.
+For more information, see [Account types](docs/account?topic=account-accounts).

 ## How do I get help with issues with creating an account?
 {: #account-error}